 This work should be considered as a pilot study, as we focus only on one particular year.
-It is fair to notice that other regional and large-scale factors (e.g., SST, land-surface conditions) affect land-atmosphere interactions over the investigated area and the subsequent monsoon evolution as well, and that their impact may vary from year to year.
-However, these factors are expected to modulate the response, with the desert-driven anomalies qualitatively consistent with the findings reported below, and it is reasonable to consider the following discussion to be valid regardless of the simulated year.
-The first two months of the simulations were considered as spin-up and were discharged.
+It should be mentioned that other regional- and large-scale factors (e.g., SST, land surface conditions) affect land-atmosphere interactions over the investigated area and the subsequent monsoon evolution as well, and that their impact may vary from year to year.
+However, these factors are expected to modulate the response, with the desertdriven anomalies qualitatively consistent with the findings reported below, and it is reasonable to consider the following discussion to be valid regardless of the simulated year.
+The first two months of the simulations were considered as spinup and were discharged.
 The results are presented in terms of ensemble averages of the two experiments.
-The significance of the difference DES-CTL was evaluated by means of the Student's t-test.
+The significance of the DES-CTL difference was evaluated by means of the Student's t test.